Pippa Middleton Seen Alone On Birthday Without Husband James, Will Party As Luxurious As Wedding & Honeymoon?

-Pippa Middleton has not been seen with her husband, James Matthews for a long time.
+Pippa Middleton has not been seen with her husband, James Matthews, for a long time.
 Even on her 34th birthday, she was seen cycling alone on the streets of London.
 The English socialite has been at the center of attention for pregnancy rumors, falling in line with the fact that her sister, Kate Middleton, has conceived the third royal baby.
 Considering that Pippa also was seen alone on the birthday of her husband, it is up in the air as to if she will spend this one quietly as well.

 On the birthday of her husband, Pippa was also seen on the streets, bearing a shopping bag filled with craft supplies.
 This time, though, it seemed she was in a hurry to run some errands before the evening.